 The same with many of the sauces & salad dressings.
 There are some that are okay and many that are not.
 Avoid the ones with preservatives, modified corn starch (I don’t even eat the ones with regular corn starch), soy or soy lechitin, and xanthan gum.
 Some of these in small doses isn’t too bad, but you can easily make a healthier version yourself with better ingredients.
 Many of the salsas are great and don’t have additives.
 The organic Heinz ketchup and French’s mustard are good too, but don’t buy the Heinz picnic pack as it is full of food dyes.

 We rarely buy sugary drinks but I do love to get their organic lemonade to mix with pellegrino and the organic blood orange sparkling juice.
-The organic chocolate milk and flavored sparkling water are also some great buys that are also healthy.
+We also buy Spindrift.

 Costco has great selections when it comes to wine.
 I don’t buy hard alcohol so I can’t vouch for that.
 As far as beer, I don’t buy beer at Costco but in general, try not to buy beer made with high fructose corn syrup.

 Overall Costco has some amazing deals and you can find very healthy options, you just have to read the labels and know what you are looking for.

 Below I’ve included how we use Costco when we are on road trips.

 When we road trip, we are off-grid for weeks at a time and our days are spent hiking, climbing, or mountain biking.
 So when I stock up at Costco, I need to be able to make light breakfasts, have snacks to take on our adventures, something starchy for the two little kids who can’t last all day without eating, and a huge dinner for each day.
 Honestly, this is only enough food for a week at best for our family!